 Now, do you see the importance of disability insurance for chiropractors?

 So, now we know a disability happens anytime.
 Before this discussion, I bet you valued your patients quite a bit.
 Am I right?

 Well, yes.
 They bring in my income.
 Without them, I am nothing.

 Yes, your patients are very important.
-However, there is also a group of people who are more important.
-Who can be more important than my patients, you think.
+However, there is also a group of more important people.
+Who can be more important than my patients, you think?
 They pay my income.
 Without them, I wouldn’t have an income.